ivan-kopylove/sandbox-java/README.md

   scenarios.
-- a startup incubator for more complex projects — a set of boilerplate snippets / patterns to give a momentum for more complex projects before the complex project will be extracted into separate entity.
+- a startup incubator for more complex projects — a set of boilerplate snippets / patterns to give a momentum for more complex projects before the complex project will be extracted into separate structure.

 You'll find a range of examples here—from simple "Hello World" applications to more comprehensive explorations of Java's capabilities.